How to Dress like a Surfer

 Ladies, ditto on the advice.
 Let it grow and let it go.
-Those fresh-out-the-ocean waves may come naturally to the watersport regulars, but can be recreated inland quite easily with a salt spray.
-Bumble and Bumble’s Surf Spray is the OG est. 2001.
+Those fresh-out-the-ocean waves may come naturally to the watersport regulars, but can be recreated inland quite easily with a sea salt texturizing spray.
+Allure voted Ceremonia’s Guava Beach Waves as best overall for 2023 ($20).
+But there are options for every kind of hair type and every kind of budget.
+You can find recommendations here.
 Spray, scrunch, air dry, channel Honolua Blomfield, repeat.

 The pros swear by two beauty rules.
 SPF and moisturizer.
 We don’t need to remind you that exposure to the sun’s harmful rays is dangerous, so say it with me, “healthy skin is sexy skin”.
 Always wear sunscreen, even if you’re not spending all day in the water.
 And if you are spending the day in the water, opt to wear a rashguard which will protect you from harmful UV rays!
 Look for SPF protection in makeup and face moisturizers so you can’t forget to apply!

-The ocean is a giant natural spa treatment; salt and sand exfoliate the skin.
-Use a body scrub a couple times a week in the shower for a similar effect, and don’t forget to moisturize your skin regularly for a healthy glow.
-That goes for you too dudes.
+The ocean is a giant natural spa treatment; salt and sand exfoliate, cleanse, and disinfect the skin.
+Although there’s nothing quite like real sea water, you can make your own dupe at home!
+Just boil two cups of distilled water, add 1 teaspoon of sea salt, allow the mixture to cool, store at room temp, and use occasionally.
+Use a gentle exfoliant a few times a week for a similar effect, and don’t forget to moisturize your skin regularly for a healthy glow.
+That goes for you, too, dudes.
 Surfers know that dry skin sucks.
-(Side note, self tanner has come a long way from the Cheeto-stain days and is an awesome option for safe, year round color.)
+(Side note: Self tanner has come a long way from the Cheeto-stain days and is an awesome option for safe, year-round color.)